Bletch1971/TektopiaTrader/README.md

-# TektopiaBanker
+# TektopiaTrader
-This extension adds a village banker for use with Minecraft mod - TekTopia.
+This extension adds a customer village trader for use with Minecraft mod - TekTopia.